- Duration: 2 years

-Master of Theology provides insight into main topics and debates within Christian theology.
+Master in Theology provides insight into main topics and debates within Christian theology.

-Master of Theology is a two-year programme that focuses on various theological subjects, and offers a solid understanding of Biblical Studies, Systematic Theology, and Church History.
+Master in Theology is a two-year programme that focuses on various theological subjects, and offers a solid understanding of Biblical Studies, Systematic Theology, and Church History.

 In addition to in-depth knowledge in fields relevant for academic theological study and research, the programme also provides insight into the philosophy of science and methodological questions and experience in conducting independent scientific studies.

-A Master of Theology prepares you for further academic research and contribute to your academic and interdisciplinary understanding.
+A Master in Theology prepares you for further academic research and contribute to your academic and interdisciplinary understanding.